 Jeremy Pataky writes through personal and shared senses of place in changing environments.
-He writes to reconcile varied understandings of wild nature in remote northern environments that host both the scientific pursuit of knowledge and the adaptive lifeways of indigenous populations.
+He writes to reconcile varied understandings of wild nature in remote northern environments that host both the scientific pursuit of knowledge and the adaptive lifeways of Indigenous people.
 Invested in places that serve as actual, literal homes as well as metaphors in distant imaginations, he writes from Alaska in a time when traditional indicators of wildness transmute to icons of a changing environment.

 His first book of poetry, Overwinter, evaluates subjective experiences against sensory, aesthetic, and scientific forces brought to bear in the heavily glaciated and remote region where he lives six months each year.
 About a mile from the toe of the Kennicott Glacier and due north from the edge of the largest nonpolar icefield in North America, his cabin is located near the center of Wrangell-St. Elias National Park and Preserve in eastern Alaska.
 Part of a 24-million-acre World Heritage Site—the largest international protected area on the planet—the area is a magnet for glaciologists, artists, geologists, biologists, mountaineers, and more.